OfodileHenry/NodeJS-chat-application/README.md

 # NodeJS-chat-application
 A chat application built on NodeJS socket io.

+It facilitates communication across the web between two or more people in real-time.

+On the development side: `Creating multiple tabs helps simulates a chat partner.`

+On the production side: `The url acts as an initiator to join conversations.`

 ### `npm start`

 Runs the app in the development mode.\